beccadax/swift-evolution/proposals/0000-throwing-properties.md

 funky and could be omitted.
 I decided to include it because, if it does not exist, people will fake it with private properties anyway.

+This feature is severable and could be proposed separately.

 ### Include `didSet throws`

 There is no technical reason not to support `didSet throws` accessors,